juliusbroomfield/interview-prep/Algorithms/Sorting Algorithms/array-sorting.md

 # QuickSort

-Quicksort divides the array around a pivot (there are a couple [methods]() for choosing good pivots) and recursively sorts the sub-arrays.
+Quicksort divides the array around a pivot and recursively sorts the sub-arrays.

 It sorts by bringing (does this by swapping) elements less than the pivot to the left of it, and items greater to the right.